smartiotil/cnc/README.md

-# Main Libary
+# Defernder for Endpoint
-good stuff :) related to cybersecurity testing tools and technical resources
+good stuff :) related to defender ATP (defender for endpoint)